 By phase two of your rehabilitation the swelling around your knee should have disappeared.
 However, the tissue graft inserted during your ACL reconstruction surgery is usually weak around this time meaning the ligament may only be able to handle very light therapeutic exercises.
 You should be able to walk normally within six weeks of your operation.

 A few months on from your surgery your knee will be stronger and able to handle more pressure and more strenuous exercises.
 You will probably be able to do non weight-bearing sports such as swimming and cycling.
 This will enable you to build up the muscles in your knee without putting too much strain on the ACL.
 It will also help to counteract the loss of conditioning as a result of taking time away from regular training.

 Three to six months after surgery

-This phase of your recovery is all about you getting back to full strength and the pace needs to be set by you.
-By this point your physiotherapy exercises should have given you total use of your knee with the full range of movement, but there may still be some pain that you need to manage.
+This phase of your recovery is about you getting back to full strength - the pace needs to be set by you.
+By this point your physiotherapy return to sport exercises should have given you improved use of your knee with a good range of movement, but there may still be some pain that you need to manage.

 The point at which you are ready to return to playing football depends on the strength and stability of your knee.

 Your physio will want to make sure you don’t feel pain in your knee when you run and that there is no swelling.
 You will be cleared to play when you have an acceptable range of motion with good stability, and when your injured knee is as strong as your other knee.

 The risks of returning too soon

 It’s important that you only return to sport when your body is completely ready.
 There’s a high risk of re-tearing your ACL if you demand too much of your knee before it’s ready.
 For many people there are risks involved in returning to football less than 12 months after surgery, but you should be able to do some gentle exercise and sport around six months after ACL surgery.
 The precise length of time it takes to recover varies between individuals, and an important thing to consider is whether you feel ready to start playing again.